wboulton/CS180Team/Docs/MessageDataStorage.md

 # Message.java
 Message.java handles the creation and manipulation of the Message object, including: messageid, sender username, reciever username, text content, if it has a picture, and picture content.
-When stored as a pipe separated line, the message is represented as follows: messageID|sender|reciever|content|containsPicture|pictureFile However, pictureFile (and the comma preceding it) only appear if containsPicture is true. here is a breakdown of those fields:
+When stored as a pipe separated line (psv), the message is represented as follows: messageID|sender|reciever|content|containsPicture|pictureFile However, pictureFile (and the comma preceding it) only appear if containsPicture is true. here is a breakdown of those fields: